 In small claims court you can handle your personal or business legal matters without an attorney; however, you can hire an attorney to represent you if you wish.
 If the other party has an attorney, your chances of winning might be better if you also have an attorney.

-If you do not have a lawyer and want to work with one, contact Fitter Law by calling (312)999-8823 or navigate our website.
+If you do not have a lawyer and want to work with one, contact Fitter Law.

 Completing the Forms